 Each design from this line will benefit a specific charity and we invite you to learn more about the great work these organizations are doing.
 We also welcome your input on design ideas and organizations to include on future awareness designs!
 You may want to visit Charity Navigator for a well-researched database of charities that are making an impact.

 We donate 100% of the profit from each abbyrose Awareness design to the designated charity on a quarterly basis.
 In 2020, our goal was to donate $1000 by the end of the year — and we crushed it it!
 Thanks to you, we contributed $1624 to support the work of many amazing organizations!
 Our 2021 goal was even higher, $1500, and we surpassed it again!
-One phone case at a time, we donated $1999 to the Awareness charities by the end of the year!
+One phone case at a time, we donated $1999 to the Awareness charities by the end of the year and another $1538 by the end of 2022!

 The mission of Breast Cancer Alliance is to improve survival rates and quality of life for those impacted by breast cancer through better prevention, early detection, treatment and cure.
 To promote these goals, we invest in innovative research, breast surgery fellowships, regional education, dignified support and screening for the underserved.